ENV797/env797.github.io/docs/modules/M5-arima.md

 The learning goals for this module are:

 * Discuss the non-seasonal ARIMA class of models for stationary series and its variations (AR, MA and ARMA); <br>
-* Understand the main differences between and autoregressiva and moving average component; <br>
+* Understand the main differences between autoregressive and moving average component; <br>
 * Understand the unit root condition for stationarity; <br>
 * Learn how to fit non-seasonal ARIMA models in R. <br>

 ## Slides

-Here is a <a href="/docs/modules/PPTS/TSA_M5_StationaryModels.pdf" > link </a> to the slide deck used in class.
+Here is a <a href="/docs/modules/PPTS/TSA_S24_M5_StationaryModels.pdf" > link </a> to the slide deck used in class.

 ## Resources